 - Unexpected billing agreement payment

 This is where you entered into a billing agreement but a payment was sent from your account to another PayPal account under that billing agreement where:

-- you didn’t agree with the recipient in advance the exact payment amount; and
+- You didn’t agree with the recipient in advance the exact payment amount.

 - Incorrect payment